Reactive Maintenance to Preventive Maintenance — Complete Transition Guide

 Equipment with frequent maintenance needs should be first in line with a preventive maintenance plan.

 You can start by creating an inventory of a couple of assets that will be placed on the preventive maintenance plan (the rest can be added later).

 To complete this step, you need to record (at a minimum) the following information into your maintenance software:

 Keep in mind that the complete list of the necessary information may vary from business to business, depending on your needs and workflow.

 This data will help to track and manage costs for parts replacement and provide valuable insight into each equipment maintenance needs.
-It’s also a great idea to assign priority levels to the equipment from highest priority (assets that must operate at all times) to non-essential (assets that if it goes down would not make a huge impact on operations) for the purpose of tracking and responding to equipment failures.
+It’s also a great idea to assign priority levels to the equipment from highest priority (assets that must operate at all times) to non-essential (assets that if it goes down would not make a huge impact on operations) to track and respond to equipment failures.

 Create a list of maintenance tasks